-4. Authentication Requirement.
+- 4. Authentication Requirement.
 Subsection (b) explicitly provides that notification of disposition must be "authenticated.
-Some cases read former Section 9-504(3) as validating oral notification.

-5. Second Try.
-This Article leaves to judicial resolution, based upon the facts of each case, the question whether the requirement of "reasonable notification requires a "second try, i.e., whether a secured party that sends notification and learns that the debtor did not receive it must attempt to locate the debtor and send another notification.

-6. Failure to Conduct Notified Disposition.
-Nothing in this Article prevents a secured party from not conducting a disposition after sending notice or sending a revised notification if its plans for disposition change; provided, however, that the secured party acts in good faith, the revised notification is reasonable, and the revised plan for disposition and any attendant delay are commercially reasonable.
+Some cases read former Section 9-504(3) as validating oral notification. - 5.
+Second Try.
+This Article leaves to judicial resolution, based upon the facts of each case, the question whether the requirement of "reasonable notification requires a "second try, i.e., whether a secured party that sends notification and learns that the debtor did not receive it must attempt to locate the debtor and send another notification. - 6.
+Failure to Conduct Notified Disposition.
+Nothing in this Article prevents a secured party from not conducting a disposition after sending notice or sending a revised notification if its plans for disposition change; provided, however, that the secured party acts in good faith, the revised notification is reasonable, and

-SECTION 9-612.
-TIMELINESS OF NOTIFICATION BEFORE

-DISPOSITION OF COLLATERAL.
-Unless otherwise agreed, in a transaction other than a consumer goods secured transaction a notification of disposition sent after default and before the earliest time of disposition set forth in the notification is sent within a reasonable time before the disposition.
-Whether a notification sent less than 10 days before the earliest time of disposition set forth in the notification nevertheless is sent within a reasonable time is a question of fact.

-2. Timeliness of Notification.
+2 the revised plan for disposition and any attendant delay are commercially reasonable.
+3 SECTION 9-612.
+TIMELINESS OF NOTIFICATION BEFORE 4 DISPOSITION OF COLLATERAL.
+Unless otherwise agreed, in a transaction 5 other than a consumer goods secured transaction a notification of disposition is sent 6 within a reasonable time before the disposition if it is sent after default and 10 days 7 or more before the earliest time of disposition set forth in the notification.
+Whether 8 a notification sent less than 10 days before the earliest time of disposition set forth 9 in the notification nevertheless is sent within a reasonable time is a question of fact.
+10 Reporters' Comments 11 1.
+Source.
+New.
+12 13 14 15 16 17 18 19 2.
+Timeliness of Notification.
 The 10-day notice period in this section is intended to be a "safe harbor and not a minimum requirement.
 To qualify for the "safe harbor the notification must be sent after default.
 A notification also must be sent in a commercially reasonable manner.
-See Section 9-611(b) ("reasonable authenticated notification ).
+See Section 9-611(b) ("reasonable authenticated notification).
 Those requirements prevent a secured party from taking advantage of the "safe harbor by, for example, giving the debtor a notification at the time of the original extension of credit or sending the notice by surface mail to a debtor overseas. the "safe harbor is not applicable in a consumer goods secured transaction.

-SECTION 9-613.
-CONTENTS AND FORM OF NOTIFICATION

-BEFORE DISPOSITION OF COLLATERAL.

-(a) Except in a consumer goods secured transaction, the following rules apply:

-(1) Unless otherwise agreed, the contents of a notification of disposition are sufficient if the notification:

-(A) describes the debtor and the secured party;

-(B) describes the collateral that is the subject of the intended disposition;

-(C) states the method of intended disposition;
+21 SECTION 9-613.
+CONTENTS AND FORM OF NOTIFICATION 22 BEFORE DISPOSITION OF COLLATERAL.
+23 (a) Except in a consumer goods secured transaction, the following rules 24 apply: 25 (1) Unless otherwise agreed, the contents of a notification of disposition 26 are sufficient if the notification: 27 (A) describes the debtor and the secured party; 28 (B) describes the collateral that is the subject of the intended 29 disposition; 30 (C) states the method of intended disposition;